UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 **Maybe "giving up" was exactly what led me here** **- to creating Learn With Locals.**

-I think it was perhaps an inevitable path that finally led me to stop chasing down a job with Airbnb.
+I think it was perhaps an inevitable path that finally led me to stop chasing down a job with Airbnb and start thinking of my own ideas.

 ### &nbsp;